vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="images_zigbee/sonoff_zbdongle-e.webp" alt="Sonoff ZBDongle-E Zigbee 3.0 dongle Plus" height="150px"/></a>

-To avoid interference with Bluetooth or Wifi, it's better to move the stick away from the server.
+To avoid interference with Bluetooth or WiFi, it's better to move the stick away from the server.
 This is recommended for every stick.
 You can use a {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_Dm5S1BL" target="_blank">USB A extension cord (AliExpress)</a> <a href="https://amzn.to/3V2q9Rk" target="_blank">(Amazon)</a> for it.